-Illinois Valley Community College (IVCC) has trained over 2,000 student CDL truck drivers.
+Illinois Valley Community College (IVCC) trained over 2,000 student CDL truck drivers.

-Since the program’s inception in 2000, each student has received their CDL license, all endorsements, and other skills, including logging, backing, and maneuvering.
-The program’s administrative assistant Mary Beth Liss stated in a press release that many students come to them without even knowing how to drive a manual transition.
+Since the program’s inception in 2000, each student received their CDL license, all endorsements, and other skills, including logging, backing, and maneuvering.
+In addition, the program’s administrative assistant, Mary Beth Liss, stated in a press release that many students come to them without even knowing how to drive a manual transition.
 “Our instructors are happy to teach them,” Liss said.